 Groomsmen | Best Man | Groom | Bride | Maid of Honour | Bridesmaids

 If you’re not sold on the traditional idea of a “head table” at your wedding reception, have you thought about doing it differently?
 There’s no reason not to.
 Here’s a few different ideas:

 Instead of having a table that’s the focal point of the room, keep your table the same as the other guests, and sit whoever you want there.
 Perfect if you’re not fussed on the attention.

 Enjoy your first meal together as a married couple by yourselves, with an intimate table set for two.
 Ideal if you have a massive wedding party and it’s just too hard to fit everyone at a table, and nice to get together and connect after a big day.
 This can make shyer couples feel a bit self-conscious as you might feel it “draws attention” to you.

 This can be a great way of getting round guests!
 Allocate two “rotating” seats at each table.
 You and your new spouse, plus your bridal party (in pairs) can take turns sitting at different tables for each course.
 This is a lovely way to get around all your guests – but will only work for weddings with either lots of courses, or not many tables.

 Table Swapping with the families

 Similar to the above, but swapping between family tables, so you can eat with each set of parents in turn.
 If there’s a couple of siblings in the bridal party this can work really well.

 Sitting with the family – the really traditional head table

-This is traditional way of going about things in the UK but it’s not common here so it might as well go in the “alternatives” file – have a top table with you & your spouse, your MOH, best man, then your parents, and siblings if you have the room.
+This is traditional way of going about things in the UK, but it’s not common here so it might as well go in the “alternatives” file.
+Have a top table with you & your spouse, your MOH, best man, then your parents, and siblings if you have the room.